-The Argentine coach is not surprised by his side's Liga triumph last season and is confident they can challenge for more silverware, despite losing Diego Costa & Filipe Luis
+The Argentine coach was not surprised by his side's Liga triumph last season and is confident it can challenge for more silverware in 2014-15.

-Atleti bagged their first league title in 18 years in the 2013-14 campaign, stunning favourites Barcelona and Real Madrid, while Simeone's men also went within seconds of winning the Champions League.
+Atleti bagged its first league title in 18 years in the 2013-14 campaign, stunning favorites Barcelona and Real Madrid, while Simeone's men also came within seconds of winning the Champions League.

-While Atletico's La Liga success was considered one of the fairytale stories of last season, Simeone - who has been in charge at the Vicente Calderon since December 2011 - says it had been coming.
+While Atletico's La Liga success was considered one of the fairytale stories of last season across Europe, Simeone — who has been in charge at the Vicente Calderon since December 2011 — said it had been coming.

-The Vicente Calderon side won the Europa League in 2012, while they also won the Uefa Super Cup in 2010 and 2012, as well as scooping up the 2013 Copa del Rey.
+The Vicente Calderon side won the Europa League in 2012, while it also claimed the UEFA Super Cup after each of the aforementioned titles, as well as scooping up the 2013 Copa del Rey.

-Simeone added that with the additions of - amongst others - Mario Mandzukic, Antoine Griezmann and Jan Oblak, plus the retention of a large chunk of last season's squad, there is no reason Atletico cannot challenge the likes of Real and Barca again.
+Simeone said that with the additions of Mario Mandzukic, Antoine Griezmann and Jan Oblak, plus the retention of a large chunk of last season's squad, there is no reason Atletico cannot challenge the likes of Real and Barca again.

 "Griezmann will give us the velocity we've lacked and needed.
 You don't create a team from just 11 players but from 18 or 20."